telerik/maui-docs/controls/datagrid/columns/frozen-columns.md

 ## Styling

-When there is/are frozen column(s) a Splitter UI is visualized.
-The spliter UI splits the pinned(frozen) columns from the unpinned(unfrozen).
+When there is/are frozen column(s) a splitter UI is visualized.
+The splitter UI splits the frozen columns from the unfrozen.

 You can style the frozen splitter UI using the `FrozenColumnsSplitterStyle`(`Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFrozenColumnsSplitterStyle`) property.

-Style the Splitter UI's `Width`, `BackgroundColor`, `BorderColor` and `BorderThickness`.

->important The `FrozenColumnsSplitterStyle` property is a property of the DataGrid.
+The `FrozenColumnsSplitterStyle` property is a property of the DataGrid.
 It cannot be set on a specific column.

+Style the splitter UI's `Width`, `BackgroundColor`, `BorderColor` and `BorderThickness`.

+**Example for FrozenColumnsSplitterStyle**

 ```XAML
 <telerik:RadDataGrid.FrozenColumnsSplitterStyle>